Global Expansion Guide

 Normal Working Hours

-• According to Brazil CLT, the maximum working hours for employees are 44 hours per week or 8 hours per day, with a monthly maximum of 220 hours.
+• Under Brazil’s CLT, the maximum working hours for employees are 44 hours per week or 8 hours per day, with a monthly maximum of 220 hours..

-• Working hours may vary due to negotiations between employer and employee or collective agreements.
-For example, many collective agreements stipulate less than 44 hours per week; certain categories of workers (e.g., shift workers and bank employees) may work only 6 hours daily and 36 hours weekly.
+• Working hours may vary through negotiation between the employer and employee or via collective agreements.
+For example, some collective agreements provide for less than 44 hours per week.
+Certain categories, such as shift workers and bank employees, may work only 6 hours daily (36 hours weekly).

-• Workers who work no more than 25 hours per week are considered part-time.
+• Employees working no more than 25 hours per week are classified as part-time.

-• According to Law No. 10,243 dated June 6, 2001 (Article 62), employees working outside the employer’s premises and those in managerial positions are exempt from working hour limits.
+• According to Law No. 10,243 (6 June 2001, Article 62), employees working outside the employer’s premises and those in managerial positions are exempt from working hour limits.

 Rest Time

-• According to Brazilian law, employees who work more than 6 hours per workday are entitled to a rest period of at least 1 hour and up to 2 hours.
-If the employer fails to provide the rest period, they must pay the employee an additional 50% of their regular hourly wage for the scheduled rest hours.
-For employees working between 4 and 6 hours per workday, the employer must provide a rest period of no less than 15 minutes.
+• Employees working more than 6 hours per day are entitled to a rest period of at least 1 hour and up to 2 hours.
+If the employer fails to provide this rest period, they must pay an additional 50% of the employee’s regular hourly wage for the scheduled rest hours.

-• Employees must be given 11 hours of rest between two workdays.
-If the daily working hours are extended to 12 hours, a continuous rest period of 36 hours must immediately follow.
+• Employees must receive 11 hours of uninterrupted rest between two workdays.
+If daily working hours extend to 12 hours, a continuous rest period of 36 hours must immediately follow.

 Night Work

-• Night shift is defined as work performed between 10:00 PM and 5:00 AM the next day.
+• Night shifts are defined as work performed between 10:00 PM and 5:00 AM the following day.
 Minors are prohibited from working night shifts.

-• Calculation of night work hours: every 52 minutes and 30 seconds of night work counts as 1 hour, meaning 7 hours of night work equals 8 hours of daytime work.
+• For calculation purposes, every 52 minutes and 30 seconds of night work counts as 1 hour, meaning 7 hours of night work is equivalent to 8 hours of daytime work.

 Days Off

-Employees are entitled to 24 hours of paid rest per week, usually on Sundays.
+• Employees are entitled to 24 hours of paid rest per week, typically on Sundays.

 Work Hours Adjustment

-• Under the CLT, companies may negotiate working hour adjustments with employees based on production and business needs.
-This flexibility applies to all labor contract types and requires individual or collective agreement consent.
+• Under the CLT, employers may negotiate adjustments to working hours based on production or business needs.
+This flexibility applies to all types of labour contracts and requires the consent of the employee, either individually or via collective agreement.

-• For example, a company may reduce normal working hours during the low season without reducing wages, and schedule overtime for employees during the peak season to compensate for the remaining hours.
-The adjustment period must not exceed 120 days, unless otherwise stipulated by labor-management agreements.
+• For example, employers may reduce normal working hours during the low season without reducing wages, and schedule additional hours during the peak season to compensate.

 Overtime

-• Employees can work a maximum of 2 hours of overtime per day.
-In emergency situations, if the employer registers a special agreement with the Ministry of Labor and Employment, the overtime duration may exceed this limit.
+• Employees may work a maximum of 2 hours of overtime per day.
+In emergencies, with a registered special agreement with the Ministry of Labour and Employment, this limit may be exceeded.

 Other Regulations